-Current law H.R.
-4 (House-passed) H.R.
-4 (Senate Finance Committee) Mandatory review and adjustment of child support orders for families receiving TANF Federal law requires that the state have procedures under which every three years the state review and adjust (if appropriate) child support orders at the request of either parent, and that in the case of TANF families, the state review and update (if appropriate) child support orders at the request of the state CSE agency or of either parent.
-Required states to review and, if appropriate, adjust child support orders in TANF cases every three years.
-This provision would have taken effect on October 1, 2005.
-[Section 303] Same as House-passed bill.
-[Section 302] Mandatory fee for successful child support collection for family that has never received TANF Federal law requires that non-welfare families must apply for CSE services, and states must charge an application fee that cannot exceed \$25.
-The state may charge the application fee against the custodial parent, pay the fee out of state funds or recover it from the noncustodial parent.
+Current law S. 667 (as reported by the Senate Finance Committee) H.R.
+240 (as approved by the House Ways and Means Subcommittee on Human Resources) at state option - at any date that is 18 months after the date of enactment of the bill but not later than September 30, 2009.
+[Section 301(e)] Mandatory review and adjustment of child support orders for families receiving TANF Federal law requires that the state have procedures under which every three years the state review and adjust (if appropriate) child support orders at the request of either parent, and that in the case of TANF families, the state review and update (if appropriate) child support orders at the request of the state CSE agency or of either parent.
+Requires states to review and, if appropriate, adjust child support orders in TANF cases every three years.
+This provision would take effect on October 1, 2007.
+[Section 302] Same as S. 667.
+[Section 303] Mandatory fee for successful child support collection for family that has never received TANF Federal law requires that non-welfare families must apply for CSE services, and states must charge an application fee that cannot exceed \$25.
+The state may charge the application fee against the custodial parent, pay the fee out of state funds, or recover it from the noncustodial parent.
 In addition, states have the option of recovering costs in excess of the application fee.
-Such recovery may be from either the custodial parent or the noncustodial parent.
-Required families that had never been on TANF to pay a \$25 annual user fee when child support enforcement efforts on their behalf were successful (i.e., at least \$500 annually is collected on their behalf).
-Such fees could have been recovered from the custodial parent, the noncustodial parent, or the state (with state funds).
-This provision would have taken effect on October 1, 2004.
-[Section 304] No provision.
-Report on undistributed child support payments No provisi ë n.
-Required that within six months of enactment, the HHS Secretary would have to submit to the House Ways and Means Committee and the Senate Finance Committee a report on the procedures states use to locate custodial parents for whom child support has been collected but not yet distributed.
-The report would have been required to include an estimate of the total amount of undistributed child support and the average length of time it takes undistributed child support to be distributed.
-To the extent the Secretary deemed appropriate, the report would have been required to include recommendations as to whether additional procedures should be established at the state or federal level to expedite the payment of undistributed child support.
-[Section 305] Same as House-passed bill.
-[Section 303]
+Such recovery may be from either the custodial parent.
+No provision.
+Requires families that have never been on TANF to pay a \$25 annual user fee when child support enforcement efforts on their behalf are successful (i.e., at least \$500 annually is collected on their behalf).
+Such fees could be recovered from the custodial parent, the noncustodial parent, or the state (with state funds).
+This provision would take effect on October 1, 2006.
+[Section 304] Report on undistributed child support payments No provision.
+Requires that within six months of enactment, the HHS Secretary must submit to the House Ways and Means Committee and the Senate Finance Committee a report Same as S. 667.
+[Section 305]